 Pork Binagoongan is super-easy to prepare that comes together in 30 minutes!
-Tender, tasty pork cooked in shrimp paste.
-The aubergine and green chili makes it more appetizing with a side of steamed rice!
+Tender, tasty pork belly cooked in flavorful shrimp paste sauce.
+The eggplant and chili makes it more appetizing with a side of steamed rice!

 You might also like

 - 500 grams pork belly (cut into bite-sized pieces)

 - ½ cup sautéed shrimp paste (store bought)

 - 1 piece green chili pepper (cut into small pieces)

 - 1 piece red chili pepper (cut into small pieces)